OAI/OpenAPI-Specification/CONTRIBUTING.md

 ### Minor Releases

-Our roadmap for 3.x releases is community-driven, meaning the specification is open for proposed additions by anyone (see [Proposals for Specification Changes](#proposals-for-specification-changes)), in addition to the issues already on the project backlog.
+Our roadmap for 3.x releases is community-driven, meaning the specification is open for proposed additions by anyone (see [Propose a Specification Change](#propose-a-specification-change)), in addition to the issues already on the project backlog.

 Changes in minor releases (such as 3.2, 3.3) meet the following criteria: